-6 sites HRIAs 41.7% WHC 99% of our employees are awarded Molybdenum completed for all 5 of our Board of Directors 15 of our sites certified gold from the countries Mark, including 4 in Arizona sites and are women by the Wildlife Habitat where we operate Council for our biodiversity 2022 and 2 in early 2023 initiated at PT-FI programs 100 Best Sustainability Yearbook Member Corporate Citizens &CNBC 2023 2023 S&P Global Sustainability 100 Best Corporate Citizens in the U.S. in 2022 by Points of Light 2022 The Civic 50 list, Top 100 JUST companies in the U.S. by JUST Yearbook Member 3BL Media in partnership with Institutional recognizing the 50 most community-Capital rankings Shareholder Services minded companies in the U.S.
+6 sites

+awarded Molybdenum Mark, including 4 in 2022 and 2 in early 2023 completed for all 5 Arizona sites and initiated at PT-FI 41.7% of our Board of Directors are women

+HRIAs

+WHC

+15 of our sites certified gold by the Wildlife Habitat Council for our biodiversity programs

+Top 100 JUST companies in the U.S. by JUST Capital rankings

+Sustainability Yearbook Member

+2023 S&P Global Sustainability Yearbook Member

+100 Best Corporate Citizens in the U.S. in 2022 by 3BL Media in partnership with Institutional Shareholder Services

+Points of Light 2022 The Civic 50 list, recognizing the 50 most community-minded companies in the U.S.

-In addition to the 2030 intensity reduction targets established for our Americas copper business in 2020 and PT-FI in 2021, and now covering nearly 100% of our Scope 1 and 2 GHG emissions; HRIA stands for Human Rights Impact Assessment; At year-end 2022, 36.4% of FCX's Board of Directors were women, and following the appointment of Kathleen L. Quirk to the Board in February 2023, FCX currently has 41.7% women representation on the Board.
+^{} In addition to the 2030 intensity reduction targets established for our Americas copper business in 2020 and PT-FI in 2021, and now covering nearly 100% of our Scope 1 and 2 GHG emissions; HRIA stands for Human Rights Impact Assessment; At year-end 2022, 36.4% of FCX's Board of Directors were women, and following the appointment of Kathleen L. Quirk to the Board in February 2023, FCX currently has 41.7% women representation on the Board.